nzw0301/grla2018/README.md

-This repository provides the source codes used in _Analyzing Centralities of Embedded Nodes_ submitted to GRLA 2018.
+This repository provides the source codes used in _Analyzing Centralities of Embedded Nodes_ accepted by [ICDM workshop on GRLA 2018](vincentz.cc/grla2018/).

 ## Experimental environment